 assess the implications of a Land Use Planning Application (see below).

 Under the Town and Country Planning Act in England and Wales, and the Town and Country Planning Act (Scotland) in Scotland, it is the Local Planning Authority’s responsibility to determine the acceptability of individual planning applications including developments in the vicinity of high pressure gas pipelines.
 These decisions would take account of safety advice provided by the HSE.
 In coming to a decision the Local Authority would weigh local needs and benefits and other planning considerations alongside the HSE’s advice.
-The HSE’s advice on land use planning in the vicinity of high pressure pipelines is delivered through PADHI (planning advice for developments near hazardous installations).
+The HSE’s advice on land use planning in the vicinity of high pressure pipelines is delivered through PADHI (Planning Advice for Developments near Hazardous Installations).
 A summary of the HSE’s risk methodology upon which the PADHI advice is based is provided in Appendix 3 of this document.

 In the event of a Local Planning Authority determining that a planning application not be allowed based on the HSE’s advice, the developer may approach the pipeline operator or seek independent guidance on the measures that can be taken to further reduce the risk.
 Alternatively there may be pipeline risk reduction features at the location of the proposed development that were not fully taken into account by the Local Planning Authority or the HSE when applying PADHI.
 These could, for example, include sections of pipeline with wall thicknesses greater than the notified pipeline wall thickness.
 The approaches detailed in this document can be used to undertake further detailed quantitative risk assessments in relation to land use planning applications.